-- an independent Parliamentary officeholder. - the Accountable Officer and employer of their staff. - independent of the Scottish Government and the Scottish Parliament in the operation of the office's statutory functions. - a Public Body which is accountable and subject to the same obligations as other public bodies.
-These accountabilities are wide-ranging and include finance and governance, efficiency and economical activities, transparency in all activities, data protection, freedom of information and the environment.
+• independent of the Scottish Government and the Scottish Parliament in the operation of the office's statutory functions.

+• a Public Body with accountabilities that are wide ranging and include finance and governance, efficiency and economical activities, transparency in all activities, data protection, freedom of information and the environment.